williamthom-as/cure/docs/extract/main.md

 **Variables** are a single row value that is extracted into a hash, and available at the transform stage.
 A common use for this would be to extract a value from somewhere in the spreadsheet to allow it to be added to each row.

+---

+**When you should use this**: You have a spreadsheet that has more data than you need, or is in a format that is not strictly in a tabular format.
+You may want to extract a part (or multiple parts) of the spreadsheet, and discard the rest.

 See below an example configuration block:

 ### Example